xinwenfu/GenCyber/IntrusionDetection/README.md

 Read [Wireshark](#wireshark)

 ### Hands-on 1 Capturing Packets

 Capture packets between Windows VM and Kali VM.

 To find the IP of the Windows VM, use the command *ipconfig* within a command console.
 To find the IP of the Kali VM, use the command *ifconfig* within a terminal.

 ### Hands-on 2 Identifying Attack

-Deploy the *knock* attack against Windows VM.
-Use Wireshark to capture the attack traffic.
-Can you find the attack packets sent from Kali VM to Windows VM?
+Deploy the knock attack with Armitage from the Kali VM against Windows VM.
+Use Wireshark on Windows VM to capture the attack traffic.
+Can you find the attack packets sent from the Kali VM to Windows VM?
+Highlight the attack packet/packets in a screenshot.